 That is what it is.

 The only hope is that we are smart.
-Having figured out all of these ways to appropriate resources, maybe we’re smart enough to realize what we’re doing and turn it around.
-There’s a small window of opportunity over the next 50 to 100 years but we have to start now.
+Having figured out all these ways to appropriate resources, maybe we’re smart enough to realise what we’re doing and turn it around.
+There’s a small window of opportunity over the next 50 to 100 years, but we have to start now.

 Or that window will shut.